banbox/bandoc/en-US/guide/strat_custom.md

 	TakeProfitRate  float64 // Take profit exit ratio, 0 indicates full exit, needs to be between (0,1) 止盈退出比率，0表示全部退出，需介于(0,1]之间
 	TakeProfitTag   string  // Reason for profit taking 止盈原因 StopBars        int     // If the entry limit order exceeds how many bars and is not executed, it will be cancelled 入场限价单超过多少个bar未成交则取消
     ClientID        string  // Used to set the trailing part of the ClientOrderID submitted to the exchange.
     Infos           map[string]string // Used to set additional information saved in the order.
-}
+	Log             bool // Whether to automatically log error messages }
 ```

+When `OpenOrder` returns an error, it indicates that opening the order failed.
+You can use `log.Error` to record error information, or set `Log` to true in `EnterReq` to let the system automatically log error messages.

 :::tip tip
-You cannot call the `OpenOrder` function to place an order at just any position in your strategy.
-Instead, you are only permitted to invoke this function within the following callback functions: `OnBar`, `OnOrderChange`, `OnBatchJobs`, and `OnPostApi`.
+Calls to `OpenOrder` do not guarantee order execution at arbitrary positions within the strategy.
+By default, opening and closing positions will only be executed immediately when called within the following callback functions: `OnBar`, `OnOrderChange`, `OnBatchJobs`, and `OnPostApi`.

+If you need to submit enter order immediately in other callbacks as well, you can call `_, _, err := biz.GetOdMgr(s.Account).ProcessOrders(nil, s)` on your own to submit and process the order.
 :::
 ## Send an exit signal